 Jijak Youth Camp

-Jijak Youth Camp has been held annually since 2012.
-Jijak Youth Camp brings together tribal youth ages 5-17 to share hands-on life experiences that combine environmental, cultural and leadership skills.
-The Jijak Youth Camp serves our Tribal community by strengthening our young peoples’ bond to cultural traditions, engaging youth in nature and forging lifelong friendships based on the rich history and living traditions of the Gun Lake Tribe.
-The Gun Lake Tribe’s Jijak Youth Camp is organized by Shawn McKenney, Desirae Pyle and Nikki Yargeau.
+Jijak Youth Camp brings together tribal youth ages 5-17 to share hands-on life experiences that combine cultural and environmental and leadership skills.
+Jijak Youth Camp serves our Tribal community by strengthening our young people's bond to cultural traditions, engaging youth in nature and forging lifelong friendships based on the rich history and living traditions of the Gun Lake Tribe.
+Jijak Youth Camp is organized by Shawn McKenney and Nikki Yargeau.
 Read More...

 Conservation Incentive Program

-The purpose of the Conservation Incentive Program (CIP) is to reduce the environmental footprint of the Tribal Community through reductions to energy use and conservation of water.
-Through this program, the Environmental Department offers incentives, mostly in the form of rebates, for investing in energy-saving and water-saving appliances, vehicles and home energy efficiency measures.
+The Conservation Incentive Program (CIP) aims to reduce the environmental footprint of the Tribal community through reductions in energy use and improvement of water conservation and air quality.
+Through this program, the Environmental Department offers incentives, mostly in the form of rebates, for investing in energy-saving and water-saving appliances, vehicles and home energy efficiency and indoor air quality meansures.
 This program is open to all enrolled Gun Lake Tribal Citizens and primary parents of Tribal Citizens.

 Residential Appliance Rebates

-- Energy Star Clothing Washer 75% of the pre-tax price
+- Energy Star clothing washer: 75% of the pre-tax purchase price

 Incentive based on percent better than federal minimum for energy use and pre-tax purchase price

-- A purchased vehicle with a fuel economy of 40 MPG highway or higher shall be eligible for a $2,000 rebate
+- Purchased vehicle with a fuel economy of 40 MPG highway or higher: $2,000

-- A purchased vehicle with a fuel economy of 45 MPG highway or higher shall be eligible for a $2,500 rebate
+- Purchased vehicle with a fuel economy of 45 MPG highway or higher: $2,500

-- A leased vehicle with a fuel economy of 40 MPG highway or higher shall be eligible for a $1,000 rebate
+- Leased vehicle with a fuel economy of 40 MPG highway or higher: $1,000

-- A leased vehicle with a fuel economy of 45 MPG highway or higher shall be eligible for a $1,250 rebate
+- Leased vehicle with a fuel economy of 45 MPG highway or higher: $1,250

 Residential Renewable Energy Incentives